 Emergency medication, such as inhalers and EpiPens, will be within easy reach of staff in case of an immediate need, but will remain out of children's reach.
-Any antibiotics requiring refrigeration must be kept in a fridge inaccessible to children.
+Any antibiotics requiring refrigeration must be kept in a fridge inaccessible to children and a log of the fridge temperature must be kept.